Best Change Management Books: 8 Must-Read Options

 Whether it's adopting new technology, restructuring teams, or implementing new processes, effective Change Management ensures that these transitions are successful and sustainable.

-8 books about Change Management
+8 best books on Change Management

-1) Leading Change by John Kotter
+1) "Leading Change," by John Kotter

-John Kotter’s "Leading Change" is a seminal work in the field of change management.
+John Kotter’s "Leading Change" is a seminal work in the field of Change Management.
 Released in 1996, this book outlines an eight-step process for leading change in an organization.
 Kotter emphasizes the importance of creating a sense of urgency, building a guiding coalition, and communicating a vision for change.
 His approach is practical, and his insights are drawn from years of research and real-world experience.

 Key takeaways: